Battle of Cottonwood: Battle

 After recrossing the Salmon and leaving Howard behind, the Nez Perce headed east across the Camas Prairie, having made the decision to flee into the Bitterroot Mountains.
 In their path, stationed at Norton's Ranch (future Cottonwood) was Captain Stephen Whipple with 65 soldiers and several civilian volunteers.
 On July 3, two of Whipple's civilian scouts stumbled across the Nez Perce horse herd.
-The Nez Perce killed one man but the other escaped and reported that the Nez Perce were nearby.
+The Nez Perce killed one man, but the other escaped and reported that the Nez Perce were nearby.
 Whipple sent out Lieutenant Sevier Rains with ten soldiers and two civilians to investigate.
-The Nez Perce ambushed the Rains group and killed them all.
+The Nez Perce ambushed the Rains group and killed all thirteen.

 Whipple dug in around Norton's ranch with his remaining soldiers.
 He was reinforced on July 4 by Captain David Perry with twenty soldiers and six civilian volunteers.
 Perry, who had led the soldiers in the White Bird Canyon battle two weeks earlier took command of the soldiers and volunteers, now numbering about 85.
-For the remainder of the day the soldiers stayed in their rifle pits while the Nez Perce sniped at them from long distance.
+For the remainder of the day, the soldiers stayed in their rifle pits while the Nez Perce sniped at them from long distance.

-The next day, July 5, the Nez Perce undertook to bypass the entrenched soldiers, detailing fourteen young men to keep the soldiers pinned down in the rifle pits, while the remainder of the Nez Perce and their livestock, screened by warriors, passed by a mile away heading eastward.
+The next day, July 5, the Nez Perce undertook to bypass the entrenched soldiers, detailing fourteen young men to keep the soldiers pinned down in the rifle pits.
+Screened by warriors, the remainder of the Nez Perce and their livestock passed by a mile away heading eastward.
 The soldiers did not contest their passage.
 A group of seventeen civilian volunteers appeared near Cottonwood at this time.
 They attempted to reach the soldiers by breaking through the Nez Perce screen, but they had to take up a defensive position on a hilltop about one and 1.5 mi west of Cottonwood.
 Three of the volunteers were killed and two wounded.
 One elderly Nez Perce warrior was killed – the first to die in the war – and one wounded.
 Although Captain Perry could see from his fortifications the plight of the volunteers he declined to send help until the Nez Perce had withdrawn.

 That evening, fifty civilian volunteers arrived to reinforce Perry, but the Nez Perce were gone.
 Casualties for the engagements totaled eleven soldiers and six civilian volunteers dead and several wounded.
 The Nez Perce suffered one dead and one wounded.